It’s easier than you think to make your own homemade pb&j uncrustables at home.

 All three of my children love Uncrustables and I love how easy they are.
 But, what I don’t like is the price tag.
 At over $3/box for four of them, I decided to start making my own.

-Now don’t get me wrong, I still buy Uncrustables to keep in the freezer because lets face it, I’m not perfect and sometimes I forget to make more.
+Now don’t get me wrong, I still buy Uncrustables to keep in the freezer.
+Let’s face it, I’m not perfect.
+Sometimes I forget to make more.
 My husband has a habit of sneaking them and not telling me he took the last one.
 If I’m running behind and don’t have any homemade PB&J Uncrustables in the freezer, I always have a handy, dandy backup.

 Making homemade PB&J Uncrustables is incredibly easy and saves me a ton of time during the week.
 I do everything in one swoop and I’m not cleaning, cutting and slathering peanut butter and jelly on pieces of bread each day of the week.

 I usually make a huge batch at a time, especially if I find the ingredients on sale.
 I found whole wheat bread on sale for $.99/loaf so I stocked up and made many.
-My husband usually helps me so it goes faster and the kiddos like to get it on the action sometimes, too.
+My husband usually helps me so it goes faster.
+When the kids help, it goes even faster.